kach/hamelin/README.md

 on the host machine.

 The daemon instantiates a new subprocess running a given script for *every* "connection".
+This should be an actual forked subprocess, not a Popen process (Popen tends to dislike two-way communication, and has various security issues associated with the shell).
 This subprocess is called an instance of a **server**.
 A connection could be any form of input/output.
 Some possible examples are:

 - A user on a teletype (perhaps enhanced with `readline` or `curses`)
 - A telnet or plain socket server (perhaps enhanced with SSL)